IAudioDeviceManager

 setRecordingDeviceVolume

-Sets the volume of the audio capture device.
+Sets the volume of the audio recording device.

 abstract setRecordingDeviceVolume(volume: number): number;